 - 1. Work with local businesses and community groups to establish an economic development strategy for Byron that includes guidance for on-going coordination of economic development efforts in the community.
 As part of this process, create a unique branding identity for Byron to support agricultural tourism. - 2.
-Adopt zoning that provides more flexibility for downtown development, including relaxing parking requirements when street parking is available and expanding allowed uses to include light manufacturing for businesses that both manufacture and sell products on-site. - 3.
-Install sidewalks and bikeways with street trees, signage, and crosswalks that connect downtown Byron to Byron Park and Saint Anne Church. - 4.
-Maintain street trees in downtown Byron to support walkability and a more vibrant downtown. - 5.
-Study the feasibility and need for traffic calming along Byron's roadways. - 6.
-Upon completion of the Vasco Road-Byron Highway Connector Road, designate a truck route to separate truck traffic from other modes of transportation, including around U-Pick agricultural areas, such as along Marsh Creek Road, Vasco Road, and Walnut Boulevard. - 7.
-Work with local and regional stakeholders to develop a trails plan that provides local and regional trail connections for Byron, including trails that connect to local destinations like Byron Hot Springs and trails that provide regional connections to recreational and commute destinations.
-As part of the planning process, consider potential recreational re-use along railroad rights-of-way as well as strategies to effectively communicate trail information to the public.
-(3-76)
+Adopt zoning regulations that provide more flexibility for downtown development, including relaxing parking requirements when street parking is available and expanding allowed uses to include light manufacturing for businesses that manufacture and sell products on-site. - 3.
+Install sidewalks and bikeways with signage and crosswalks that connect downtown Byron to Byron Park and Saint Anne Church. - 4.
+Install and maintain street trees in downtown Byron to support walkability and provide a more vibrant atmosphere. - 5.
+Study the feasibility and need for traffic calming along Byron's major roadways. - Upon completion of the Vasco Road-Byron Highway Connector, designate a truck route to separate truck traffic from other modes of transportation, including around U-Pick agricultural areas, such as along Marsh Creek Road, Vasco Road, and Walnut Boulevard. - 7.
+Work with local and regional stakeholders, such as East Bay Regional Park District, to develop a trails plan that provides local and regional trail connections for Byron, including trails that connect to local destinations like Byron Hot Springs and trails that provide regional connections to recreational and commute destinations.
+As part of the planning process, consider potential recreational reuse along railroad rights-of-way as well as strategies to effectively communicate trail information to the public.